-Red blood cell distribution width is a test which is part of the complete blood count and measures the variation in red blood cell size.
-Normal red blood cells are similar in size but variations can be indicative of some causes of anaemia.
+The red blood cell distribution width measures the variation in red cell size.
+Normal red blood cells should be similar in size, but variations may indicate the presence of anaemia.

 Patel, K, V., Ferrucci, L., Ershler, W, B., Longo, D, L and Guralnik, J, M. (2009).
 Red Cell Distribution Width and the Risk of Death in Middle-Aged and Older Adults.
 Arch Intern Med: 9(169), pp 515-523

 Lab Tests Online UK.
 (2015).
 Red Cell Indices.
 Available at: https://labtestsonline.org.uk/tests/red-cell-indices

 Kuhn, V et al. (2017).
 Red Blood Cell Function and Dysfunction: Redox Regulation, Nitric Oxide Metabolism, Anemia.
 Antioxidants and Redox Signaling: 26(13).

 Dean L. Blood Groups and Red Cell Antigens [Internet].
 Bethesda (MD): National Center for Biotechnology Information (US); 2005.
 Chapter 1, Blood and the cells it contains.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK2263/

 Panawala, L. (2017).
 What is the Function of Hemoglobin in the Human Body?
 Pedia.
 Available at: https://www.researchgate.net/publication/313841668_What_is_the_Function_of_Hemoglobin_in_the_Human_Body

 Salvagno, G, L., Sanchis-Gomar, F., Picanza, A and Lippi, G. (2014).
 Red Blood Cell Distribution Width: A Simple Parameter with Multiple Clinical Applications.
 Crit Rev Clin Lab Sci: Early Online.